A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: A Short Window of Intense WR Nitrogen Enrichment

 At low metallicity, weaker stellar winds require higher initial masses for stars to reach the WR phase, so a larger total stellar mass must form in a burst to produce a detectable population of WN stars.
-In compact high$-z$ galaxies, this condition is naturally met in systems with high star formation rate surface densities, which statistically sample the upper IMF more fully and produce a detectable population of WN stars \citep[e.g.,][]{brinchmann08,shirazi12}.
-Furthermore, the WR enrichment signature is short-lived: it must be captured during the brief WN-dominated phase ($t_{\rm burst}\lesssim5$ Myr and $\Delta t_{\rm WN}\lesssim0.3$ Myr), before dilution from WC stars, core-collapse supernovae, or delayed AGB enrichment.
-These timing constraints imply that only a small fraction of the star-forming galaxies will be caught in this phase.
-The detection of WR-driven N/O enhancement at high-redshift thus reflects a brief evolutionary stage where intense, rapid feedback from WN stars briefly imprints non-uniform elemental enrichment patterns (i.e., elevated N/O), that are expected to be quickly washed away.
+In compact galaxies beyond cosmic noon, this condition is naturally met in systems with high star formation rate surface densities, which statistically sample the upper IMF more fully and produce a detectable population of WN stars \citep[e.g.,][]{brinchmann08,shirazi12}.
+Furthermore, the WR enrichment signature is short-lived: it must be captured during the brief WN-dominated phase ($t_{\rm burst}\lesssim5$ Myr and $\Delta t_{\rm WN}\lesssim0.3$ Myr), before dilution from WC stars, CCSNe, or delayed AGB enrichment.
+These timing constraints imply that only a small fraction of the star-forming galaxies in the distant Universe will be caught in this phase.
+The detection of WR-driven N/O enhancement at high-redshift thus reflects a brief evolutionary stage where intense, rapid feedback from a large number of WN stars briefly imprints nonuniform elemental enrichment patterns (i.e., elevated N/O) that are expected to be quickly washed away.
 As soon as the system evolves beyond the WN phase, subsequent WC or CCSN yields will rapidly dilute the N excess and alter the overall abundance patter (e.g., increasing C/O, lowering N/C).
-This special timing requirement was also suggested by \cite{marques-chaves24} for other N-emitters.

-Recently, \citet{topping25a} showed that galaxies with significant \ion{N}{4}] emission (which corresponds to extreme N/O enhancement), are found exclusively amongst galaxies with extreme [\ion{O}{3}]+H$\beta$ equivalent widths (EW) of $2600-4200$ \AA.
-Galaxies with such high [\ion{O}{3}]+H$\beta$ EWs are in the upper 2\% tail of the EW distribution at $z\gtrsim4$.
-This strongly suggests that N/O outliers are confined to the youngest stellar populations undergoing their most intense bursts of star formation \citep[e.g.,][]{endsley23,matthee23,endsley25,topping25a}.
+Recently, \citet{topping25a} showed that galaxies with significant \ion{N}{4}] emission (corresponding to extreme N/O enhancement), are found exclusively amongst galaxies with extreme [\ion{O}{3}]+H$\beta$ equivalent widths (EW) of $2600-4200$ \AA.
+Galaxies with such high [\ion{O}{3}]+H$\beta$ EWs are in the upper 2\% tail of the EW distribution at $z\gtrsim4$ and are outliers at $z\sim0$.
+This strongly suggests that high N/O outliers are confined to the youngest stellar populations undergoing their most intense bursts of star formation in the early Universe \citep[e.g.,][]{endsley23,matthee23,endsley25,topping25a}.